spacemeshos/go-spacemesh/p2p/README.md

 ### Configuration for private node

-Set min-peers to the number of peers in the config and disable-dht. low-peers and high-peers should not be lower than min-peers.
+Set min-peers to the number of peers in the config. low-peers and high-peers should not be lower than min-peers.

 ```json